Demerit Points NSW

 How do I know if I am suspended due to demerit points?

 If you accumulate points that trigger a suspension, Roads and Maritime Services will send you a suspension notice notifying you of the length of the suspension and the date on which it will begin.
-Unless your licence expired while you were suspended, you can begin to drive again on the day your suspension ends.
+Unless your licence expired while you were suspended, you could begin to drive again on the day your suspension ends.

 What are my options for avoiding demerit point suspensions?